xmartlabs/xmartlabs.github.io/_posts/2017-01-01-Github-2016-roundup.md

 | Average message length | 664.7 | 82.4 | 37.5 | 60.3 |

-##### What did we learn from this
+#### What did we learn from this

-The first thing that catched my eye was the high standards linux keep for their commit messages as not even 1 in 100 is shorter than 15 characters and that the average length exceeds 664 characters.This completely contrasts to the relatively high percentage of short commits in JSON-Server but also in general.
+The first thing that caught my eye was the high standards linux keep for their commit messages as not even 1 in 100 is shorter than 15 characters and that the average length exceeds 664 characters.This completely contrasts to the relatively high percentage of short commits in JSON-Server but also in general.

-Not surprising is the fact that almost halve of the commits in Linux do `fix` something and that `fix` appears in those long and complete commit messages.
+Not surprising is the fact that almost half of the commits in Linux do `fix` something and that `fix` appears in those long and complete commit messages.

 There is also a  great difference between Bootstrap and Linux in terms of linking to issues and pull request as the Linux repo has issue reporting disabled on GitHub and does merge commits that do not always come from GitHub pull request but SCM.
 If that was not the case then low amount of links to issues or pull requests would mean a lot of direct pushes to master branch (as pull request merges would be caught by this rule).